Fermiology, charge transfer energy, and robust paramagnons in high-$T_c$ cuprate superconductors: Summary and outlook

 \subsection{Acknowledgments}

 I thank Professor J\'ozef Spa{\l}ek for useful suggestions.
-This work was supported by Grant UMO-2023/49/B/ST3/03545 from Narodowe Centrum Nauki.
+This work was supported by Grant Opus UMO-2023/49/B/ST3/03545 from Narodowe Centrum Nauki.
 For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+The author discloses being one of the Editors of this volume, devoted to the proceedings of Concepts in Strongly Correlated Quantum Matter conference (Kraków, Poland, 2025).